-The year was 1987 and young actor called Patrick Dempsey, 21 years old at the time, finished his first big movie – a romantic comedy Can’t Buy Me Love.
-He had a fat paycheck in his pocket, and passion for speed in his mind.
+The year was 1987 and a young actor called Patrick Dempsey, 21 years old at the time, finished his first big movie – the romantic comedy Can’t Buy Me Love.
+He had a fat paycheck in his pocket, and a passion for speed in his mind.

-Now, more than 30 years later, Dempsey still has his first Porsche.
-But today, it’s not just an old sportscar anymore.
+More than 30 years later, Dempsey still has his first Porsche.
+But it’s not just an old sportscar anymore.
 It’s a valuable, prized classic.
 And he’s now more than a struggling young actor with a fondness for cars.
 He became a top-level endurance racer.
 And of course, he races Porsches.

-The passion for speed was there for a long time.
-As a boy living in Maine, Patrick loved watching cars driving by at the interstate highway and was fascinated by the exotic, European ones.
-Later, he saw a poster of a Porsche 911 Turbo in a friends house and became hooked.
+The passion for speed has been there for a long time.
+As a boy living in Maine, Patrick loved watching cars driving by on the interstate highway and was fascinated by the exotic, European ones.
+Later, he saw a poster of a Porsche 911 Turbo in a friend’s house and became hooked.

-At the same time, he was already into speed and competition – just not in the form of motor racing, but skiing.
-Before he got into acting, Dempsey’s big goal was to qualify into Olympics as downhill skier.
+Dempsey was already into speed and competition – not in the form of motor racing, but skiing.
+Before he got into acting, his big goal was to qualify for the Olympics as a downhill skier.
 And he had a chance.
-Maybe if things went another way, we would today know him as a famous skier.
+If things had gone differently, we would know him today as a famous skier.

-However, Patrick ended up in Hollywood and we already know the rest.
+However, Patrick ended up in Hollywood and the rest is history.
 After several movie roles, his big breakthrough came with the medical show Grey’s Anatomy and the role of Dr. Derek Shepherd, nicknamed “McDreamy” for Dempsey’s handsome looks.

-Then, though, the passion for speed came back.
-In 2004, Dempsey found himself behind the wheel of a real race car for the first time, driving in Panoz Racing Series.
+Then his passion for speed returned.
+In 2004, Dempsey found himself behind the wheel of a real race car for the first time, driving in the Panoz Racing Series.
 Gradually, he found himself more and more immersed in racing.
-Eventually, he became successful and even said that racing is as important as acting for him.
+Eventually, he found success and has even said that racing is as important as acting for him.

 Initially, he drove a wide array of different cars.
-From Mazda RX-8 in Rolex Sports Car Series, to a race-prepped Ferrari 430 GT2 in Le Mans or an Aston Martin Vantage.
-In the end though, it was Porsche who lured him back.
+From a Mazda RX-8 in the Rolex Sports Car Series, to a race-prepped Ferrari 430 GT2 in Le Mans and an Aston Martin Vantage.
+In the end though, Porsche lured him back.

-In the end, however, Dempsey decided that he needs more time for acting and his family, which is why he retired from racing in 2016, after more than a decade of successful career, and decided to stay only as a team owner.
-And as someone who got into racing at 38 years and quit being 50, he can be quite proud of his achievements.
+Finally, however, Dempsey decided that he needed more time for acting and his family, which is why he retired from racing in 2016, after a successful career spanning over a decade and stayed on only as a team owner.
+As someone who got into racing at 38 years old and quit at 50, he can be proud of his achievements.